 Martins Wood has performed to a consistently high standard in the national phonics check which takes place in Year 1 each summer.
 Since 2016 we have exceeded the national and local average for the number of children passing the standard required.The attached table shows our performance over the last four years.

 Our performance in the KS1 SATS has been rising steadily.
 Over the last few years the number of pupils achieving the expected standard or higher was above the national average in all subjects.
 The number of pupils achieving a higher level (greater depth) is significantly higher than nationally in all subjects.

 Headlines from our data do indicate that;

-Our forecasts show that for 2018 onwards we will reach levels that are at least in line with those nationally and begin to have an increasing number of children exceeding the age related expectation. levels above those nationally.
+Our forecasts show that for 2020 onwards we will reach levels that are at least in line with those nationally and begin to have an increasing number of children exceeding the age related expectation levels above those nationally.
 However, this will depend on our recent very high levels of pupil mobility, caused by families moving away from Stevenage, slowing down, giving us greater consistency between the children taking their SAT at the end of KS1 and the children taking their SAT four years later in Y6.